Last Updated on 01/06/2025 by Armands Sprogis

 during diy maternity photo session using camera remote control

-Here is our own pregnancy portrait we took with remote control.
+Here is our own pregnancy portrait taken using a remote control.

-You can see remote in my hand.
-This makes so much easier to do photos as kids move about and you can sit with them and keep creating portraits.
-Love more candid moment approach too.
+You can see the remote in my hand.
+This makes taking photos much easier, especially with kids moving around.
+It lets you sit with them and keep creating portraits.
+I also love the more candid, natural moments this approach captures.

 3. Watch the background.

-Make sure there is not too much clutter, clothes and weird shapes like chairs and lamps.
-Try to have as simple a background as possible.
+Make sure there is not too much clutter.
+Avoid clothes, chairs, lamps, or other distracting shapes.
+Aim for as simple a background as possible.

-In this particular example, we decided to do a few darker shots in an open plan living room.
-To have the best use of the light I put the kitchen in the background, which was definitely not good for the photo.
+In this example, we did some darker shots in an open-plan living room.
+To use the light best, I initially placed the kitchen in the background, which was not ideal.

 7 Tips Diy Maternity Shoot at Home.
 2

-Instead, I noticed that there was a window behind, so I just closed the blinds to create this image.
-We need to get to the kitchen area as dark as possible.
+I then noticed a window behind, so I closed the blinds to darken the kitchen area and create this image.

 TIP: